“I'm not upset that you lied to me, I'm upset that from now on I can't believe you.”

 So, how can online review platforms and brands that offer customer review functionality protect themselves from such fakery?

 The emergence of AI technology is starting to provide the tools that will allow organisations to combat the problem at scale, clean up reviews and provide for a more authentic customer experience.
+Learn more about our fake review detection solution.

 Trustpilot: The critical role of reviews in Internet trust (February 2020)